What Language Do They Speak In Bosnia

 Regional Variations and Dialects

 These regional variations are not just linguistic but also cultural.
-For example, in the Bosniak-majority areas, the use of Bosnian is often accompanied by traditional customs and expressions.
+Practically speaking, for example, in the Bosniak-majority areas, the use of Bosnian is often accompanied by traditional customs and expressions.
 In Serb-majority regions, Serbian may be spoken with a stronger emphasis on formal or religious contexts.
 These differences can sometimes lead to a sense of linguistic identity, where speakers of one language may feel a stronger connection to their ethnic group.

 Minority Languages and Other Influences